Complete Cost Comparison: Email APIs for AI Agents in 2026

 The right choice depends on what your agent does:

 Your agent needs its own inbox with send + receive: Use an agent-native platform.
-Dead Simple Email if budget matters (most teams), AgentMail if you need semantic search across large email volumes.
+Dead Simple Email for the best balance of price, dashboard, and SDK coverage (most teams); Inbound if you need many inboxes at low email volume and want the leanest per-volume pricing; AgentMail if you need semantic search and auto-labeling across large email volumes; Nylas Agent Accounts if you are already on Nylas for calendar/contacts.

 Your agent only sends notifications or transactional email: Use a transactional API.
 Postmark for deliverability, SendGrid for volume, SES for lowest per-email cost, Resend for developer experience.